 - Dental Crowns – Crown lengthening also helps provide more space between the supporting jawbone and dental crown.
 This prevents the new crown from damaging gum tissues and bone once it is in place.

-There are many benefits to crown lengthening.
 If you are embarrassed by your smile due to excess gum tissue, this type of procedure will be a great benefit.
 Here at Mountainview Periodontics, we will remove the excess gums which will leave you with a much more natural-looking smile.
 We have found that people who have a “gummy smile” only show a fraction of their teeth due to the excess gums.
 They are embarrassed and therefore hide their smile.
 Once you come in for your crown lengthening treatment in Parker, CO or Glendale, CO you will likely smile and laugh more in public without the fear of someone noticing your smile negatively.